 That being said, the neurological basis of time management reveals several struggles as well as potential gains.
 The human brain, in contrast, is not designed for the information-heavy, distraction-laden context of the modern workplace.
 The prefrontal cortex, involved in planning and impulse control, consumes a lot of energy and tires easily.
 Dopamine circuitry is much more easily activated by the instant gratification of checking messages than it is by the delayed reward of entering deep work on important projects.
-Chedraui recommends that understanding these biological realities can help individuals create environments and practices that align with their neurological wiring, not against it, and that provide external scaffolding to promote focus when intrinsic motivation wanes.
-Time management and leadership effectiveness are also deeply impacted by psychological factors.
+The communication experts recommend that understanding these biological realities can help individuals create environments and practices that align with their neurological wiring, not against it, and that provide external scaffolding to promote focus when intrinsic motivation wanes.
+Time management leadership effectiveness and are also deeply impacted by psychological factors.
 Procrastination is often not due to laziness but emotional discomfort with hard tasks or perfectionism that makes it seem impossible to begin.
-Individuals often underestimate how long tasks require, due to the planning-fallacy mentioned above, which leads to overcommitting to things, and a vast amount of stress.
+Individuals often underestimate how long tasks require, due to the planning-fallacy mentioned above, which leads to over committing to things, and a vast amount of stress.
 In both domains, fixed versus growth mindsets influence how people respond to challenges and setbacks.
 Practicing self-compassion showing yourself the same kindness that you would give a friend-promotes resilience and growth better than self-attack or chastisement can.
 One of the most fascinating but sometimes overlooked facts is that cultural contexts have dramatic impacts on the lens related to not only time management but leadership as well.
-Most monochronic cultures focus on linear time, scheduling, and tackling one task at a time; while polychronic cultures value relationships and flexibility in time adherence.
-The next influential cultural dimension is power distance-the degree to which less powerful members of organizations feel comfortable with an unequal allocation of power which can influence expectations of leaders and how they behave from culture to culture.
-And individualistic vs. collectivistic orientations also shape how decisions are made and what
+Most monochronic cultures focus on linear time, scheduling and tackling one task at a time; while polychronic cultures value relationships and flexibility in time adherence.
+The next influential cultural dimension is power distance the degree to which less powerful members of organizations feel comfortable with an unequal allocation of power which can influence expectations of leaders and how they behave from culture to culture.
+And individualistic vs. collectivistic orientations also shape how decisions are made and what motivates people.

-Notes motivates people.
 Successful leaders of the world and time developed cultural intelligence to tailor the approach appropriately in different contexts.
-The Age of Technoprestige Challenges and Opportunities for Time Management and Leadership Communication tools allow for previously impossible levels of collaboration across distance, but introduce expectations of constant availability that fracture attention.
-While automation can liberate us from drudgery, it is also easy to drift into a time of anti-democrats where technology comes to serve everything except the needs of people, and we have to be deliberate in managing that.
-Data analytics can shed light on patterns of time use but it also invites the abstraction of living as a sociocultural being to that which can be measured.
+The age of techno-prestige presents both challenges and opportunities for time management and leadership.
+Communication tools allow for previously impossible levels of collaboration across distance, but also introduce expectations of constant availability, which can fracture attention.
+While automation can liberate us from drudgery, it is also easy to drift into a time of antidemocrats where technology comes to serve everything except the needs of people, and we have to be deliberate in managing that.
+Data analytics can shed light on patterns of time use but it also invites the abstraction of living as a socio-cultural being to that which can be measured.
 Wise use of technology asks us to set limits, to find help in using tools, and to return the space we need to think deeply and connect freely that technological intermediation can crowd out.
 Key principles of effective time management are clarity in understanding priorities, conscious planning and systematic reflection.
 Good time managers regularly clarify their top priorities and ensure their daily activities reflect these goals.
-They use planning systems digital or analog to record commitments, plan for focused work sprints, and allow for recovery.
+They use planning systems digital or analogue to record commitments, plan for focused work sprints, and allow for recovery.
 They embrace periodic review processes that allow them to assess what is working, learn from their experience and adjust accordingly.
 Although the specific techniques can differ vastly between different people and different scenarios, the basic tenets behind them are consistent across all the better time management systems.